 With the growing impact of COVID 19, the world has been taken aback.
 But as the businesses resume their operation, they are facing challenging times to acquire new customers for their product or service.
 While most businesses focus on getting new customers, very little lay stress on customer retention in general.

-Whether you own a gym, wellness studios, spa or any membership driven business, you need to follow these strategies for customer retention in 2021.
+Whether you own a gym, wellness studios, spa or any membership driven business, you need to follow these strategies for customer retention.

 As customer engagement and retention professionals, we understand the need for sound retention strategies in our current market.
 In today’s fast paced economy, you no longer have the luxury of trial-and-error, so you need to know if your campaign will work the first time through.
 This is why we have put together these 5 customer retention strategies for 2021 that have been proven to actually work and can help you take your retention marketing to a whole new level.